Talking in “tongues” – My own sad experience

 Above are some scriptures often used by those who supposedly speak in tongues.
 But none of these are talking about speaking in tongues.

 When we truly pray in the Spirit, we become totally absorbed by the consciousness of His presence.
 This is the state we are to always be in when in prayer.
+(Actually, it is the expected perpetual state that all true believers are to walk in (Rom.
+8:14; See also Gal.
+5: 16).

 Often, those who pray in the Spirit do not utter words, for words become limited for such close communication with God at these times.
 Our hearts are filled with wonder, love, and a knowing that we are in the humbling presence of Almighty God.
 And it is at this time that the quickened Holy Spirit within us takes over, interceding on behalf of the saints.
 This is not a mindless exercise of “tongue-talking”, but a sober meditation and communion with God.